| True Stories? Urban Legends? Chain Letters? Could be one or all

 crochet table cloth with exquisite work, fine colors & a cross embroidered right in

 the center.
 It was just the right size to cover up the hole in the front wall.
+He bought it and headed back to the church.
+But by this time it had started to

 snow.
 An older woman running from the opposite direction was trying to catch the bus.
 She